NeuroQP Docs

 Training teaches NeuroQP which candidates should count as accepted marker-positive cells.

-• ON means accepted marker-positive cell.
+• A positive example is an accepted marker-positive cell.

-Each staining has its own classifier
+Each staining has its own model selection

 How the model learns